Wings Comics

-Wings Comics was an aviation-themed anthology comic book published by Fiction House from 1940–1954.
+Wings Comics was an aviation-themed anthology comic book published by Fiction House from 1940 to 1954.
 Wings Comics was one of Fiction House's "Big 6" comics titles (which also included Jumbo Comics, Jungle Comics, Planet Comics, Fight Comics, and Rangers Comics).

 Overview

 Fiction House started out as a pulp magazine publisher, with one of their more popular titles being Wings (which ultimately ran 133 issues [11+ volumes], from January 1928 to Spring 1953).
 Wings Comics, which was produced by the Eisner and Iger Studio, took its title and themes from the pulp title.

 The title initially targeted "flight enthusiasts, with articles about the history of flight and aerobatics, such as wing walking."
 With the U.S entry into World War II, Wings Comics began emphasizing "patriotic war stories," similar to those of Captain Midnight and Quality Comics' Blackhawk.
 With the end of the war, Wings Comics returned its focus to historical stories, "real-life heroes of aviation," and text pieces on model aircraft.

 Long-running recurring features in Wings Comics were "Jane Martin" and "Suicide Smith."